NASA-AMMOS/aerie-docs/docs/command-expansion/template-expansion/introduction.md

 # Sequence Templates

-:::caution
-This is an experimental feature.
+:::danger
+Template Expansion is an *experimental feature* as of Aerie v3.4.0.
+Development is active, and the API may be subject to further change.
+Please let us know if you have feedback on its future development!
 :::

-Sequence templates introduce an alternative way to expand activity types into a set of commands, using templates, instead of typescript rules.
+Sequence templates introduce an alternative way to expand activities into a set of commands, using templates instead of [Typescript rules](../../expansion-rules).
 They make use of the <a href="https://mustache.github.io/mustache.5.html">Mustache</a> templating language.

-This feature was introduced with the goal of providing users with a more straightfoward and intuitive tool for expansion, that's both easier to use and to trace to the expanded sequence.

-For example, using traditional expansion rules, the `ThrowBanana` activity might have its expansion defined as such:
+This feature was introduced with the goal of providing users with a more straightforward and intuitive tool for expansion, for simpler rules which do not require the power of a procedural programming language.
+For example, using traditional [expansion rules](../../expansion-rules), the `ThrowBanana` activity might have its expansion defined like this:

 ```
 export default function MyExpansion(props: {